Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Galvanized Metal

-Galvanized steel or corrugated metal raised beds have become popular for their modern aesthetic and long lifespan.
+Popular for their modern aesthetic and long lifespan.
 Metal won’t rot and can last 20+ years.
-However, metal conducts heat, which can be both advantage (faster warming) and disadvantage (overheating in summer sun).
+However, metal conducts heat—faster warming is good, but summer overheating can be a problem.

-Cons: Can overheat, sharp edges if not properly finished, more expensive
+Cons: Can overheat, sharp edges if not finished properly

 Cost: $200-400+ per 4×8 bed